oasdflkjo/dotfiles_plus_plus/window_tagger/README.md

    - monitors all windows
    - if window has tag and default zone, resize it to the default zone during window creation
    - if window has tag and no default zone
-   TODO: (Win+C) should prolly be part of this auto resize process cos it is essentially manual trigger for auto resize

 ## Files